Jason De León: Early and personal life

 De León is a Mexican-Filipino American Army brat who grew up largely in McAllen, Texas, near the Mexican border in the Rio Grande Valley, and in Long Beach, California.
 His native language is English and he is also fluent in Spanish.

 De León is a graduate of Wilson High School in Long Beach.
 He received his BA in anthropology in 2001 from the University of California, Los Angeles, and both his MA in 2004 and his PhD in 2008 from Pennsylvania State University.
 His dissertation, "The Lithic Industries of San Lorenzo-Tenochtitlán: An Economic and Technological Study of Olmec Obsidian", was based on years of archaeological fieldwork in Mexico excavating obsidian tool artifacts left by indigenous people thousands of years ago.

 Outside of his academic work, he is a musician who has been involved in various bands and musical projects over the years.
 He co-hosted a television show on the Discovery Channel in 2011 called American Treasures.
+He currently plays bass in War Pigs, a political punk band he co-founded with his children.
+War Pigs released their debut album "Breakfast Music" on UMP Records in March of 2026.